 How Long Does Probate Take?

-For simpler estates, the process of administering an estate can take three to six months.
-For complex estates the estate administration is likely to take at least six months and often more than one year.
+For simpler estates, the process of administering an estate can take four to eight months.
+For complex estates the estate administration is likely to take at least eight months and often more than one year.

 Do I Need A Solicitor?